 Cockagee Cider boasts rich fruity flavours with a soft natural sparkle and a long dry finish.
 This isn’t a cider that you’ll be drinking by the pint – it’s recommended that you drink it as a ‘local replacement’ for prosecco or champagne.

-If you read our guide on the best things to do in Armagh, you’ll know that Armagh is known as “Orchard County” because of the many apple orchards that it’s home to.
+If you read my guide on the best things to do in Armagh, you’ll know that Armagh is known as the “Orchard County” because of the many apple orchards that it’s home to.

 One of these orchards is run by the Armagh Cider Company.
 They produce several different ciders but the cream of the crop, in my opinion, is their Mellow Cider.